Clomiphene use while Breastfeeding

 Summary of Use during Lactation

-Clomiphene has not been studied during breastfeeding, but several studies found that it suppresses lactation in women who did not want to breastfeed.
+Clomiphene appeared in low amounts in milk in one woman.
+Several studies found that clomiphene suppresses lactation in women who did not want to breastfeed.
 It appears to act by lowering serum prolactin, especially the post-stimulation surge in serum prolactin.
 It is likely that clomiphene would interfere with lactation in a nursing mother.

 Infant Levels.
 Relevant published information was not found as of the revision date.